softwaresaved/common-form-questions/feedback-questions.md

 * 10
 * more than 10

+### Question:
-### Compared to other work related events (meetings, workshops, conferences etc) you have attended in the previous 12 months which of the following statement would you agree with most?
+Compared to other work related events (meetings, workshops, conferences etc) you have attended in the previous 12 months which of the following statement would you agree with most?

 #### Reason:
 Knowing whether someone finds the event useful and/or enjoyable is a good thing - however knowing how it compares to others they have attended is a truer measure of success.